Time Series

 show()

 The diagonal is set to zero.
 This is done to improve the visual display.
-If left to one, the diagonal tends to dominate the visual impression even though it is trivial and nothing can be learned from it.
+If it was left set to one, the diagonal would dominate the visual impression given, even though it is trivial and uninformative.

 Looking at the non-diagonal elements, we find: